What is a Clean Break Order?

 What is included in a clean break order?

-What makes a clean break order different is that it doesn’t provide any provisions for ongoing commitments to your ex-spouse.
-This means that you’re not paying them any spousal maintenance or child maintenance; and you don’t owe them any money if you were to sell your assets.
+What makes a clean break order different is that it does not provide any provisions for ongoing commitments to your ex-spouse.
+This means that you are not paying them any spousal maintenance or child maintenance, and you do not owe them any money if you sell your assets.

 Why do I need a clean break order?